Diamondbacks vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In their previous 10 matchups with a total posted by oddsmakers, the Diamondbacks and their opponents are 5-5-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Diamondbacks and their opponents are 6-4-0 when it comes to hitting the over.

-- The Diamondbacks' previous 10 contests have not had a runline posted by bookmakers.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have won in 33, or 45.8%, of the 72 contests they have been named as odds-on underdogs this year.

-- This season, Arizona has won 14 of its 35 games, or 40%, when it's the underdog by at least +120 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Diamondbacks have a 45.5% chance of pulling out a win.
+- The implied moneyline probablility for this matchup gives the Diamondbacks a 58.3% chance to win.

-- So far this season, Arizona and its opponents have hit the over in 58 of its 135 games with a total.
+- In the 136 games in which bookmakers have set an over/under for Arizona, it has combined with opponents to go over the total 59 times (59-70-7).

+- The Diamondbacks have collected a 6-5-0 record ATS this season (covering 54.5% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!